Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Introduction

 \section{Introduction}

-One of the main goals of modern extragalactic astronomy is to describe the evolution of the star formation (SF) throughout cosmic history.
-The most direct way of achieving this is through the calibration of various relationships, that characterize how the SF in galaxies evolve with time, most important examples of which include the ultraviolet (UV) and infrared (IR) luminosity function (LF; e.g., \citealt{Gruppioni_2013, Koprowski_2017, Wang_2019, Bouwens_2021, Fujimoto_2024}), and the star formation rate density ($\rho_{\rm SFR}$; e.g., \citealt{Madau_2014, Dunlop_2017, Traina_2024, Liu_2025, Barrufet_2025}).
+One of the main goals of modern extragalactic astronomy is to describe the evolution of star formation (SF) throughout cosmic history.
+The most direct way of achieving this goal is through the calibration of various relationships that characterize how SF in galaxies evolves with time.
+The most important examples of such relationships are the ultraviolet (UV) and infrared (IR) luminosity function (LF; e.g., \citealt{Gruppioni_2013, Koprowski_2017, Wang_2019, Bouwens_2021, Fujimoto_2024}) and the star formation rate density ($\rho_{\rm SFR}$; e.g., \citealt{Madau_2014, Dunlop_2017, Traina_2024, Liu_2025, Barrufet_2025}).

-Since the discovery of the cosmic infrared background (CIF; \citealt{Puget_1996, Hauser_1998}), the IR contribution to the total $\rho_{\rm SFR}$, determined through the integration of the corresponding luminosity function, has been the primary focus of numerous studies (e.g., \citealt{Magnelli_2013, Gruppioni_2013, Madau_2014, Rowan_2016, Koprowski_2017, Dunlop_2017, Wang_2019, Gruppioni_2020, Traina_2024, Magnelli_2024, Fujimoto_2024, Sun_2025, Liu_2025}).
+Since the discovery of the cosmic infrared background (\citealt{Puget_1996, Hauser_1998}), the IR contribution to the total $\rho_{\rm SFR}$, determined through the integration of the corresponding luminosity function, has been the primary focus of numerous studies (e.g., \citealt{Magnelli_2013, Gruppioni_2013, Madau_2014, Rowan_2016, Koprowski_2017, Dunlop_2017, Wang_2019, Gruppioni_2020, Traina_2024, Magnelli_2024, Fujimoto_2024, Sun_2025, Liu_2025}).
 While most of the results seem to be consistent out to $z\sim 2-3$, where the SF activity of the Universe reaches its peak, at $\gtrsim 4$ the derived values disagree by over an order of magnitude.

-The accurate assessment of the evolution of star formation in the early Universe is essential for evaluating current galaxy evolution models.
+The accurate assessment of the evolution of SF in the early Universe is essential for evaluating current galaxy evolution models.
 Thanks to the sensitivity of the rest-frame UV observations, the unobscured portion of the SF in galaxies has been investigated out to redshifts as high as $\sim 11$ (e.g., \citealt{Bouwens_2014, Laporte_2016, Harikane_2024, McLeod_2024, Donnan_2024}).
-Due to the time required for the formation of the interstellar dust, the unobscured star formation is thought to dominate the total budget at such high redshifts.
-Since it is now well known that by cosmic noon ($z\sim 2-3$) the vast majority of stellar emission in the UV gets absorbed by interstellar dust and re-emitted in the IR, we expect $\rho_{\rm SFR}$ to transition from being UV- to IR-dominated.
+Due to the time required for the formation of the interstellar dust, the unobscured SF is thought to dominate the total budget at such high redshifts.
+Since it is now well known that by cosmic noon ($z\sim 2-3$) the vast majority of stellar emission in the UV gets absorbed by interstellar dust and reemitted in the IR, we expect $\rho_{\rm SFR}$ to transition from being UV dominated to IR dominated.
 However, because of the observational limitations in the infrared (see \citealt{Casey_2014} for details), the exact redshift of this transition is yet to be determined.